 Contaminated sites are the legacy of past or existing land use activities that have resulted in contamination of land, water or air of an area.
 These sites can pose risks to human health as well as to animal and plant communities.
 There is often limited information on contaminated sites as risks associated with such sites have not always been known or previously recognised.
 Time has brought an increased understanding of contaminants and their effects, along with changes in relevant legislation to assist in avoiding, remedying or mitigating the adverse effects of contamination.
-Changes in public perception and expectations regarding contaminant use and disposal, and industrial site management practices have resulted in the identification of a large number of actually or potentially contaminated sites in the District.
-These sites include timber treatment plants, chemical manufacturing sites, mine sites, underground storage tanks, old landfills, reclamations, agrichemical storage sites and industrial sites.
-The extent of possible contamination, and the risks posed by many of these sites, have yet to be properly established.
+Changes in public perception and expectations regarding contaminant use and disposal, and industrial site management practices have resulted in the identification of a large number of actually or potentially contaminated sites, underground storage tanks, old landfills, reclamations, agrichemical storage sites and industrial sites.
+The extent of possible contamination and the risks posed by many of these sites, have yet to be properly established.